NelsonDane/public-invest-api/README.md

 # Unofficial Public.com Invest API

+## Update
+With the release of the official Public API [python SDK](https://github.com/PublicDotCom/publicdotcom-py), this unofficial implementation is now deprecated.
+Please move to the official SDK for continued support and updates.
+Thank you to everyone who contributed to and used this project!

+## About
 This is an unofficial API for Public.com.
 It is a simple Python wrapper around the Public.com requests API.
 It is not affiliated with Public.com in any way.
 Use at your own risk.

 This is still a very work in progress, so it might have bugs or missing features.
 Feel free to contribute!